astropy/astropy/docs/nddata/nddata.rst

     >>> ndd6.unit
     Unit("m")

-the unit of the `~astropy.units.Quantity` is being ignored and the unit is set to the explicitly passed one.
+The unit of the `~astropy.units.Quantity` is being ignored and the unit is set to the explicitly passed one.

 It might be possible to pass other classes as ``data`` parameter as long as